snap-one/docs-driverworks-proxyprotocol/source/includes/25_tuner_capabilities/_8-HASPROVIDERCOUNT.md

 ## has provider count

-Count of number of video providers (outputs) of the device
+Count of number of video providers (outputs) of the device.

 ### Signature